msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

   # like variables with different scopes,
   # tasks results into variables writes
   # and conditions on tasks
-  # in this case we simply
+  # in this case we simply put the file we need content as a variable
+  # later on we will compare this with actual file content and
+  # perform actions depends on diference
   vars:
     systemd_service_file: |
       [Unit]